IMPD announces attempted murder arrests in shooting of detective's vehicle

 IMPD announces attempted murder arrests in shooting of detective’s vehicle

-INDIANAPOLIS (WISH) – IMPD has arrested four suspects for attempted murder in the shooting of a department detective’s unmarked police vehicle.
+INDIANAPOLIS (WISH) — Indianapolis Metropolitan Police Department has arrested four suspects for attempted murder in the shooting of a department detective’s unmarked police vehicle.

 Officers executed warrants Wednesday for Ryan Davis, 32, and Kaleb Richardson, 19.